Match Code - 141629 Health Psych Track

 START DATE: 7/01/2024

 Cecilia Poon, Ph.D., ABPP

 Type of Facility

-Within the Nebraska Medical Center, the Psychology Department is a free-standing department in the Neurological Sciences Clinical Program division.
-The Psychology Department houses clinical psychologists with expertise in a wide spectrum of clinical specialties.
+Within the Nebraska Medical Center, the Psychology Department is a free-standing department in the Behavioral Health Clinical Program division.
+The Psychology Department houses clinical psychologists with expertise in a wide range of clinical specialties.
 There are also two clinical psychologists in the co-located Pain Management Department.
 Our providers are fully integrated into the health care setting, and work closely with hospital and community physicians and allied health providers.
-Services include inpatient and outpatient evaluation and treatment for children, adolescents, adults, and older adults with behavioral, emotional, physical, cognitive, and developmental disabilities.
-Clinical health psychology services are directed toward addressing the mind-body aspects of health issues including managing pain, coping with chronic illnesses, weight management, adherence to treatment regimens, and behavioral aspects of organ transplantation, as well as evaluating and treating patients with a full spectrum of psychiatric illness.
-Providers work on interdisciplinary teams offering comprehensive assessment and collaborative care.
+Services include inpatient and outpatient evaluation and treatment for children, adolescents, adults, and older adults with behavioral, emotional, physical, cognitive, and developmental concerns and disabilities.
+Clinical health psychology services are directed toward addressing the mind-body aspects of health issues including managing pain, coping with chronic illnesses, weight management, adherence to treatment regimens, behavioral aspects of organ transplantation, as well as evaluating and treating patients with a full spectrum of mental health conditions.
+Providers and trainees work on interdisciplinary teams to offer comprehensive assessment and collaborative care.